top-sim/topsim/README.md

 )](https://travis-ci.com/top-sim/topsim)
 [![Coverage Status](https://coveralls.io/repos/github/top-sim/topsim/badge.svg?branch=master)](https://coveralls.io/github/top-sim/topsim?branch=master)

+## 2021 ISC-HPC PhD Forum Branch
+This branch contains the code used to generate results for the 2021 ISC HPC PhD Forum.
+Development has continued (see other branches and the 'development' branch); for the purpose of backwards compatibility and reproducibility, this branch has been created.
+Feel free to compare the differences in functionality of the branches.

+## What is TopSim
 TopSim is a telescope observation and data post-processing simulator, based on a fork of Robert Lexis' CloudSimPy.
 The intention of TopSim is to provide an end-to-end view of telescope observations, data-archival, and the subsequent